-Sweet Potato Hash with Eggs – An easy everyday meal
+One pan sweet Potato Hash with eggs – An easy everyday meal

-You don’t need many ingredients to make this sweet potato hash!
-Simply sweet potato, shallot (onion or red onion will do) garlic, spinach, salt, pepper and eggs.
+You don’t need many ingredients to make this dish.
+Just sweet potato, shallot, garlic, spinach and eggs.

 - Folate – Essential for the production of new cells in the body such as red blood cells in the body and also essential for iron metabolism.

-- Dietary fibre – Most people associate avocados with being a good source of fat, but did you know that it’s also a great source of dietary fibre!
-Fibre is important for keeping you regular and for a healthy gut (psst don’t miss this post about what is dietary fibre is to learn more)
+- Dietary fibre – Most associate avocados with being a good source of fat, but did you know that it’s also a great source of dietary fibre!
+Fibre is important for keeping you regular and for a healthy gut

 Looking for more sweet potato recipes?